-Create an interim stage, between Stage 1 and Stage 2, that shifts 400,000 square feet of non-residential development from Stage 2 to this interim stage.
+Create an interim stage, between Stage 1 and Stage 2, that shifts 400,000 square feet of nonresidential development from Stage 2 to this interim stage.
 Release 400,000 square feet of non-residential development capacity immediately through this interim stage.
+The 400,000 square feet of non-residential development capacity is limited to the LSC North, LSC Central, and LSC South districts.
+New development capacity allocations through this interim stage are prohibited in the LSC West and LSC Belward Districts.

-Initiate a comprehensive amendment to the 2010 Plan to address the departures and barriers from the 2010 Plan vision identified through this Amendment, as well as the staging requirements.
+Initiate a comprehensive amendment to the 2010 Plan to address the departures and barriers from the 2010 Plan vision identified through this Amendment, as well as changes to or the potential elimination of the staging requirements.
 The comprehensive amendment provides an opportunity to integrate policy guidance from countywide plans and initiatives including Corridor Forward: The I-270 Transit Plan, Thrive Montgomery 2050, and Vision Zero, as well as to employ a robust outreach and engagement strategy to create a plan that advances racial equity and social justice.